-Residents completing the PGY2 program hosted by Good Samaritan TriHealth Hospital will communicate all positions acquired and attainment of board certification to the residency program Director for purposes of graduate tracking.
-The purpose of the residency program is to contribute to the development of clinical pharmacists responsible for medication-related care of internal medicine patients with a wide range of conditions, as well as eligibility for board certification.
+Residents completing the PGY1 program hosted by Good Samaritan TriHealth Hospital will communicate all positions acquired and attainment of board certification to the residency program director for purposes of graduate tracking.
+The purpose of the residency program is to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, as well as eligibility for board certification.